Is it possible to enjoy hiking with kids?

 And the other bonus is the earlier you start, the less people you’ll have to deal with, as we found out on our “couples walk” to famous Wineglass Bay in Tasmania.

-Hikes can be such a memorable experience, you don’t want to miss a magic moment.
+Hikes with children can be such a memorable experience, you don’t want to miss a magic moment.
+I think in the modern world of social media, everyone is capturing every moment!

 I love to take photos of my children from behind.
 You can capture some amazing natural moments that tell the story of the adventure.